 Where a child has a medical condition, it may be necessary to share information about their condition with staff and other professionals (Eg. Supply teachers).
 Where a child has a medical problem that does not affect their ability to learn, they will be identified in the SEND register giving details of their condition and what staff can do to ensure that the child remains happy, safe and comfortable whilst in school.
-However they will not be in receipt of a one page pupil profile.

-The Equality Act requires that early years providers, schools, colleges, other educational settings and local authorities: • must not directly or indirectly discriminate against, harass or victimise disabled children and young people loops), so that disabled children and young people are not disadvantaged compared with other children and young people.
+The Equality Act requires that early years providers, schools, colleges, other educational settings and local authorities:

+- must not directly or indirectly discriminate against, harass or victimise disabled children and young people - must make reasonable adjustments, including the provision of auxiliary aid services (for example, tactile signage or induction loops), so that disabled children and young people are not disadvantaged compared with other children and young people.
 This duty is what is known as 'anticipatory'.
 Schools are also required to think in advance about what disabled children and young people might need in the future.